tud-hri/joan/docs/contributing-guidelines.md

 ---
 ## Feature requests

 Check the [issue tracker list][issueslink] and filter on the label `feature` to check if a similar feature has been already requested.
-If so, please add information in the already existing feature if something is missing.
+If so, please add information to the already existing feature if something is missing.
 Please submit your request as a new issue and select the 'feature request' template in the issue tracker.

 [issueslink]: https://github.com/tud-hri/joan/issues